qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

-  the main differences, in short: only EPSG:4326 is allowed, other crs's will be transformed, polygons will be written such as to follow the right-hand rule for orientation, values of a "bbox" array are [west, south, east, north], not [minx, miny, maxx, maxy], Some extension member names are forbidden in the FeatureCollection, Feature and Geometry object, the default coordinate precision is 7 decimal digits
+  the main differences, in short: only EPSG:4326 is allowed, other crs's will be transformed, polygons will be written such as to follow the right-hand rule for orientation, values of a "bbox" array are [west, south, east, north], not [minx, miny, maxx, maxy].
+Some extension member names are forbidden in the FeatureCollection, Feature and Geometry object, the default coordinate precision is 7 decimal digits
 * :guilabel:`WRITE_BBOX` set to YES to write a bbox property with the bounding